 If you are considering applying to one or more of the diversity summer opportunity programs, make sure to attend the information sessions and networking events related to these opportunities.

-Program representatives from the Puget Sound Area Minority Clerkship Program will be on campus (date and time TBD) in the Second Floor Gallery to talk about the program and answer questions about the application process.
-Dress is business casual.
+A program representative from the Puget Sound Area Minority Clerkship Program will be on campus to discuss the program history, application details and deadlines, as well as answer questions from interested students.

-The Annual Diversity Fellowship Meet & Greet with individual firms will be (date and time TBD) in the Second Floor Gallery.
-The event format will feature "table talk" and an opportunity to mingle with attorneys and recruiting representatives from firms hosting a 1L summer diversity fellowship.
-Dress is business professional.
+The event format will feature "table talk" and an opportunity to mingle with attorneys and recruiting representatives from firms hosting a 1L summer diversity fellowships.
+Dress is business/business casual.

 Clerkship Info Session

 Students interested in pursuing judicial clerkships in 2011 need to attend the Clerkship Program Kickoff Meeting.
 This meeting is open to 2, 3, and 4L students.
-The application season for positions beginning in 2011 will be this summer and fall.
+The application season for Federal clerkship positions beginning in 2016 will be begin this fall.
+Some federal and state clerkship positions for fall 2015 term are still available.
 Judicial clerks provide assistance to judges in researching issues before the court and in writing opinions.
 These positions are a great way to perfect research and writing skills and open up career opportunities for the future.
 Students in the top quarter of the class are strongly encouraged to consider clerking.
 Whether you plan to apply across the country or solely in Seattle, the application process is complex.
 We'll help you sort out when, how, and to whom to apply and walk you through it each step of the way.
 You'll also sign up for clerkship updates and receive a step-by-step guide for the clerkship application season covering the next six months.
 RSVP in Symplicity.

 10 Dos and Don'ts of Summer Associate Practice